p3zo/rhythmic-relationships/README.md

 ## Inference

-To generate a bass part given a random drum part from the dataset, run `scripts/predict.py`.
+To generate a bass pattern given a drum roll, use `scripts/train_0a.py`

 ## Training

-To train a conditional VAE for a pair of rhythm space points (RSPs), use `scripts/rsp_pairs_train.py`.
+To train a conditional VAE for a pair of Bass patterns and Drum rolls, use `scripts/train_0a.py`

-To train a VAE for a single part using a rhythm descriptor representation, use `scripts/rsp_train.py`.
-Example inference is given in `scripts/rsp_inference.py`.

-To train a VAE for a single part using a piano roll representation, use `scripts/segroll_train.py`.
-Example inference is given in `scripts/segroll_inference.py`.

 ## Dataset